MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 - Network and Accessibility menus aren't available in the web sign-in flow.
 They can be accessed on the standard Windows sign-in page.
 While in the web sign-in flow, press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>Delete</kbd> and the classic Windows sign-in UI will be shown, along with the buttons that launch those menus.
 - This feature won't work without access to network, as the authentication is done via a third-party provider over the network.
 Always make sure that there's a valid network connection, before trying to launch the web sign-in flow.
-- The federated sign-in flow is not displayed if devices have *shared PC mode* enabled
+- The federated sign-in flow isn't displayed if devices have *shared PC mode* enabled
-- It is not supported to configure the *Azure AD preferred tenant name* feature with federated sign-in
+- It isn't supported to configure the *Azure AD preferred tenant name* feature with federated sign-in

 ## Troubleshooting